heense/frontenddocs/README.md

 * Our gulp setup and how to use it
 * Less in depth -- variables, mixins, etc.
 * Writing our javascript plugins, more specifically our js objects
+* Struture of frontend.
+Where should which files be placed?
+* Naming of files

 ## Contribution